 We compiled some of our favourite photographs and had them made into a permanent display in our school hall to remind us of all that we have achieved and how far we have come:

 There are now over 400 pupils who attend Christ the King School each day and in our ‘Class Pages’ in the ‘Pupils’ arm of the signpost you can find out lots more about what we do in school.

 Our Catholicity is given the highest priority throughout the whole school building - as you will see from the photographs below.
-In the Summer of 2019 we are looking forward to unveiling our new prayer garden which we will name ‘Olu’s Garden’ in loving memory of Mr Olu Dosumu, our well-loved and respected chair of governors and Christ the King School’s biggest fan.
+In the Summer of 2019 we opened our new prayer garden which is named ‘Olu’s Garden’ in loving memory of Mr Olu Dosumu, our well-loved and respected chair of governors and Christ the King School’s biggest fan.